 Visitation at Funeral Home

-In lieu of flowers, the family suggests memorials to the Veterans of Foreign Wars Post #1022, American Legion Post #20, or Harry Hynes Memorial Hospice.
-Contributions may be left with the funeral home or mailed in care of David W. Barnes Funeral Home, 306 North Cline Road, Coffeyville, KS 67337.
+The family requests in lieu of flowers contributions can be made to the Legion Riders; contributions may be left with the funeral home or mailed in care of David W. Barnes Funeral Home, 306 North Cline Road, Coffeyville, KS 67337.